 - Consistent contact and follow-up on investment success

 Bell State Bank & Trust’s comprehensive financial services go well beyond basic investment options.
+Bell Wealth Management is your financial GPS.
+We see ourselves as your co-pilots or navigators on your financial journey.
 We invest your funds only after careful consideration of how they fit into your overall financial situation, risk tolerance and goals.
 Your trust & investment team will work with you in a five-step process to develop your financial plan for a secure future.

 5 Stages of Financial Planning